 UCS has received approval for its 2013/14 Access Agreement from the Office for Fair Access (OFFA).
 This confirms that UCS's tuition fees for UK and European Union full-time undergraduates will remain unchanged for 2013 entry: £7,500 for Foundation degrees and £8,000 for Bachelor degrees.
-In 2013/14 UCS plans to spend approximately £2.8m on access and retention measures (2012/13: £2.0m), including a package of financial support such as fee waivers and bursaries, and continues to undertake non-financial measures such as outreach activity, student retention measures and careers and employability advice.
+In 2013/14 UCS plans to spend approximately £2.8m on access and retention measures (2012/13: £2.0m), including a package of financial support which includes fee waivers and bursaries, and continues to undertake non-financial measures such as outreach activity, student retention measures and careers and employability advice.

-The introduction of higher tuition fees will lead to increasing demands upon institutions to demonstrate high quality services and to offer value for money to students and sponsors.
-Therefore in planning ahead, the Board needs to balance the challenges of the financial environment against the need to continue to develop and invest in facilities and services.
+Within an increasingly competitive market for higher education, the Board has needed to balance the challenges of the financial environment against the need to continue to develop and invest in facilities and services.